Informatics FAQ

 Many functions of the portal require users to login to access more detailed information.
 Much of this information is secured and made only available to the user, collaborative group or EDRN community depending on the EDRN data sharing policies.
 The EDRN DMCC provides each user a secure username and password.
 This should be used to login to the portal at by clicking or tapping "Log In" (upper right).

-If you do not have your username or password, please contact the Informatics Center for assistance.
+If you do not have your username or password, please use the EDRN Secure Site Application to request one.

 What are the EDRN data sharing policies?